 The TAC has extended the approval to provide Independent Medical Examination services to TAC clients until 30 June 2018.
 This extension applies to all current providers unless they have specifically withdrawn as an IME with the TAC.

-Independent Medical Examiners play a critical role in ensuring the TAC provides the right treatment and benefits to injured Victorians.
+IMEs play a critical role in ensuring the TAC provides the right treatment and benefits to injured Victorians.
+These professionals belong to the following health and medical professions:

 Policies that relate to you